Baby lying on its mother's arm

 If you’re concerned about your baby’s sleep or suspect there may be an underlying issue, consult your GP for advice.

-Even one sleepless night could feel overwhelming and a week or two of disrupted sleep may make a full night’s rest seem like a distant dream.
+A sleep regression typically lasts 2-6 weeks.
+But even one sleepless night could feel overwhelming, and a week or two of disrupted sleep may make a full night’s rest seem like a distant dream.
 But you’re not alone – most parents have faced sleepless nights with their little ones.

-The good news is that 4-month sleep regression typically lasts for a week or two.
+So, when does the 4-month sleep regression end?
+The good news is that in most cases it will pass in just a couple of weeks.
 During this time, your baby is adjusting to their new sleep cycle and will likely start sleeping for longer stretches at night.
 By 8 to 9 months old, many babies begin sleeping through the night.
-That said, every child is unique- some may settle into a consistent sleep pattern sooner, while others may not experience 4-month sleep regression at all.
+That said, every child is unique and some may settle into a consistent sleep pattern sooner, while others may not experience a 4-month sleep regression at all.

 Studies have shown that teaching and forming good sleep habits while your baby is young is easier compared to when they’re reaching toddlerhood.
 It just takes a little (or a lot) of time and patience – but better sleep is on the horizon!